ghc-proposals/ghc-proposals/proposals/0000-splitting-out-stable-interfaces-from-th.rst

 In the future, we aim to continue this strategy, by identifying stable interfaces for these classes of users which aren't tightly coupled to the Template Haskell AST.
 The smart-constructors from the ``Language.Haskell.TH.Lib`` module are a good starting point for type (B) clients.
 Another idea is to use smart-constructors based on the Haskell2010 AST (See: `GHC#20828 <https://gitlab.haskell.org/ghc/ghc/-/issues/20828>`_).
 For type (C) clients, we can build on the existing `th-abstraction` library, and perhaps expose a refined AST that doesn't need to be as expressive as the surface language.
-Type (D) clients on the otherhand are likely to be difficult to accommodate, since they are inherently tightly coupled to the Template Haskell syntax trees.
+Type (D) clients on the other hand are likely to be difficult to accommodate, since they are inherently tightly coupled to the Template Haskell syntax trees.

 Our strategy of splitting out stable subsets of the API has the advantage that it allows users to opt-in to more stability.
 ``template-haskell`` is used very widely in the ecosystem.
 This makes it important that any attempt to improve its stability doesn't force a change to all users.